 Lately, it seems that every time I open the fridge, there is a big tub of half-wilted spinach staring back at me.
 I know I can’t be the only one who buys a box of spinach and then proceeds to neglect it.
 Like, we all do this right?

-If you too have a bag of greens in the fridge giving you a guilt trip, then buckle up because I have a lovely appetizer situation coming at you!
-These pinwheels were inspired by a cinnamon roll version that I learned how to make when I was in pastry school.
+If you too have a bag of greens giving you a guilt trip, then buckle up because I have a lovely appetizer situation coming at you!
+These pinwheels were loosely inspired by a parmesan croissant recipe I used to make when I was in pastry school.
 But, I filled them with creamy ricotta, salty gruyère, parmesan, and a good dose of spinach because well, I needed to use it up.

 This is by far one of my favorite appetizers to make for parties and holidays.
 They’re bite-sized, you don’t need utensils, and everyone loves those flaky layers.
 Have leftover ricotta?
-Make this whipped ricotta dip, pour some wine, and you’re ready to party!
+Make this whipped ricotta dip or these gorgeous peach and ricotta crostini, pour some wine, and you’re ready to party!

 Rows of swirly savory pastries on a tan marble counter.